 - The IND withdraws your residence permit.
 The return decision is part of this decision.

 - After a return decision, you apply for a residence permit.
-You are allowed to wait for the decision on this application in the Netherlands.
+And according to the rules you are allowed to wait for the decision on that application in the Netherlands.

 - You have received a negative decision on your application for a residence permit.
 You objected or appealed against the decision to court in time.
 The decision states that you are allowed to wait for the decision in the Netherlands.